mouseless/baked/unreleased.md

 - Implement `TypeError` case for client `Error`, `ErrorPage`
 - Bug Fix: tabs indexes order correct order for `showWhen`
 - Add default param `allowEmpty` to `false`
+- `IComponentDescriptor.Data` is now settable
+- Package keys updated in locales
+- `FirstProperty`, `FirstMethod` and `FirstParameter` helper extensions added with their overload
+- `DataTable` and `DataTable.Column` drills fixed
+- `GetListProperty` and `TryGetListProperty` helper extensions added
+- The `itemsProp` is set in `ObjectWithList` data tables.
+- `LabelAttribute` added to builder's index property